Submitting a detailed research plan

-The Office of the Chief Scientist will review the proposals to assure:
+The Office of the Chief Scientist will review the proposals to ensure:

-• Complementarity of research themes across GeCIP domains
+• research themes are complementary across GeCIP domains

-• Genomics England readiness to provide necessary resources to support proposed research
+• Genomics England’s readiness to provide necessary resources to support proposed research

-• Provide guidance to the funding bodies to maximise opportunities for future grant awards
+• Genomics England can provide guidance to the funding bodies to maximise opportunities for future grant awards.

-Detailed research plans are first reviewed both internally by Genomics England staff and externally by one member of the Science Advisory Committee.
+Detailed research plans are first reviewed both internally by Genomics England staff and externally by one member of the Science Advisory Committee (SAC).

-Once approved by the Science Advisory Committee, proposals are reviewed by the Access Review Committee (ARC) to assess whether ethical and responsible use of genomic and clinical data is proposed.
-They also determine whether it adheres to the acceptable uses of data access outlined in the 100,000 Genomes Project Protocol.
+Once approved by the SAC, proposals are reviewed by the Access Review Committee (ARC) to assess whether ethical and responsible use of genomic and clinical data is proposed.
+They also determine whether it adheres to the acceptable uses of data access outlined in the 100,000 Genomes Project Protocol and includes patient and participants.
 This committee holds the final decision on each domain’s access to the database.